Wends: Term

 According to one theory, Germanic peoples first applied this name to the ancient Veneti.

 For the medieval Scandinavians, the term Wends (Vender) meant Slavs living near the southern shore of the Baltic Sea (Vendland), and the term was therefore used to refer to Polabian Slavs like the Obotrites, Rugian Slavs, Veleti/Lutici, and Pomeranian tribes.

 For people living in the medieval Northern Holy Roman Empire and its precursors, especially for the Saxons, a Wend (Wende) was a Slav living in the area west of the River Oder, an area later entitled Germania Slavica, settled by the Polabian Slav tribes (mentioned above) in the north and by others, such as the Sorbs and the Milceni, further south (see Sorbian March).

-The Germans in the south used the term Winde instead of Wende and applied it, just as the Germans in the north, to Slavs they had contact with; e.g., the Polabians from Bavaria Slavica or the Slovenes (the names Windic March, Windisch Feistritz, Windischgraz, or Windisch Bleiberg near Ferlach still bear testimony to this historical denomination).
+The Germans in the south used the term Winde instead of Wende and applied it, just as the Germans in the north, to Slavs they had contact with, i.e. the Slavs from Bavaria Slavica or the Slovenes (the names Windic March, Windisch Feistritz, Windischgraz, or Windisch Bleiberg near Ferlach still bear testimony to this historical denomination).
 The same term was sometimes applied to the neighboring region of Slavonia, which appears as Windischland in some documents prior to the 18th century.

 Following the 8th century, the Frankish kings and their successors organised nearly all Wendish land into marches.
 This process later turned into the series of Crusades.
 By the 12th century, all Wendish lands had become part of the Holy Roman Empire.
 In the course of the Ostsiedlung, which reached its peak in the 12th to 14th centuries, this land was settled by Germans and reorganised.

 Due to the process of assimilation following German settlement, many Slavs west of the Oder adopted the German culture and language.
 Only some rural communities which did not have a strong admixture with Germans and continued to use West Slavic languages were still termed Wends.
 With the gradual decline of the use of these local Slavic tongues, the term Wends slowly disappeared, too.

 Today, only one group of Wends still exists: the Lusatian Sorbs in present-day Eastern Germany, with international diaspora.